Zaid-Ajaj/Femto/README.md

 ### Validate your dependencies
-If you are a library author and wondering whether Femto will pick uo the dependencies you specified in your project file, then simply run:
+If you are a library author and wondering whether Femto will pick up the dependencies you specified in your project file, then simply run:
 ```
 femto --validate